DIY Sports Drink

 Before there was Gatorade™ there was Switchel.
 Switchel is the original electrolyte drink, rich in glucose, potassium, sodium, and vitamins.
-Before the industrialized food system, our ancestors made homemade sports drinks to keep their energy up for their high intensity workouts in the haying fields.
-Switchel is what children were given, when they were burning up with fever, too.
-Making homemade sports drinks and electrolyte drinks like switchel is one of the lost arts of homesteading.
+Before the industrialized food system, our ancestors made homemade sports drinks to keep their energy up for their high-intensity workouts in the haying fields.
+Switchel is what children were given when they were burning up with fever, too.
+Making homemade sports drinks and electrolyte drinks like switchel are one of the lost arts of homesteading.

-Switchel is a warming electrolyte rich drink for those cool mornings when you need a little pick me up.
-It’s caffeine free and will boost your energy levels as well as it warms your insides.
+Switchel is a warming electrolyte-rich drink for those cool mornings when you need a little pick me up.
+It’s caffeine-free and will boost your energy levels as well as warms your insides.
 Alternatively, you can make this with cold water and put it in your water bottle to drink during your workout or while you do errands.

 So don’t grab a sports drink, high in unhealthy high fructose corn syrup and chemicals.
 (See the nutritional analysis of Gatorade here.)
 Make a glass of switchel instead.
 This recipe is warming.
 If you want it for a hot afternoon, just use cold water instead of hot.

 Homemade sports drinks need sodium, potassium, calcium, and glucose to replenish the electrolytes lost through sweating or fever.
 Generally, they had a tart taste from lemons, rhubarb, or apple cider vinegar.
 I had some fresh Meyer lemons from a friend in Texas so I used lemons in this recipe.
 You could use apple cider vinegar instead, or lime juice, or even rhubarb juice.
 The tartness of the juice and the extra potassium that the fruit offers are what makes this thirst-quenching.